Priyank-Sharma-89/Project_Details_Snapshots/Azure/Medallion_ETL_Project/README.md

 - I learnt the navigational aspects of not only Azure cloud account, but also services like Datafactory and Azure Storage.

-- With this project, I made sure that I understand core behavior and functionalities of ETL on cloud, core concepts like Resource groups, Integration runtime, Datasets, Linked Service, Blob containers.
+- With this project, I made sure that I understand core behavior and functionalities of ETL on cloud, core concepts like:
+- Resource groups
+- Integration runtime
+- Datasets
+- Linked Service
+- Blob containers
+- Data Flow

 - Progressing one step further, I also tried advnaced concepts like Medallion archirecture, transformations & aggregations in Datafactory, output file partitions.